CODE111/Html-portfolio/README.md

 # Html-portfolio
-This webpage is done for learning purposes.
+This webpage is done for learning purposes only.